angadisarvesh7/ETG-Skill_India_Internship-IMS/README.md

 2.Admin

 1. Billing
      As part of the bill you get the

-        1.Name of the product\n
+     1.Name of the product

-        2.Rate\n
+     2.Rate

-        3.Quantity\n
+     3.Quantity

      4.Total(Quantity*Rate)
 2. Admin
  	As part of the admin menu
 	   1.You can add to the quantity of existing Inventory